-Braeburn Apples are known for their zesty flavor, crisp texture, and excellent baking characteristics.
+Braeburn apples are known for their zesty flavor, crisp texture, and excellent baking characteristics.
 These apples are quite large and sport an attractive striped red and yellow peel.
-The taste of this sweet-tart variety is fresh and citrusy, with a hint of autumn spice.
-With such an incredible flavor profile (combined with the nice firm texture), Braeburn Apples make some of the best apple pie filling there is!
+This sweet-tart variety tastes fresh and citrusy, with a hint of autumn spice.
+Braeburn apples make some of the best apple pie filling there is!

 Key events in history of New Zealand pipfruit industry, Overview of the New Zealand Apple Industry In A Global Context, December 2006, Pipfruit New Zealand